DakotaGagne/Rating_Project_React/client/README.md

 - Profile becoming username in navbar should only occur if username is valid.
 Use profile otherwise - Should be fixed
 - Delete account not working - Possibly fixed
 - Redirecting setup in react causing not found errors when reloading page.
 Smth to do with it being deployed as a static site I assume - Mostly fixed, need redirecting to go back to the /#/page

-- Create post allowed repeatedly, make sure cant spam - Should be fixed - Not fixed
+- Create post allowed repeatedly, make sure cant spam - Should be fixed - Not fixed - Should actually be fixed now

+- Poster not found should appear on the vertical posts if no poster
 - Posts db might need a time column to sort by instead of the id.
 Seems like now the id is being assigned old id values and messing up order
 - Github and Google ouath need links fixed - Sign in working, authentication is failing
 - Create post errors out first, then works (not every time either, only sometimes. initial suspicion is it has smth to do with server being asleep at the time.
 WIll need to troubleshoot firther)
 - Word wrapping needed on posts for large words (no spaces)
-- Poster not found should appear on the vertical posts if no poster

 # Changes done with last commit

+- Should have prevented spam post creation (cannot create more than 1 at a time)
+- Fixed public folder to get the photos back for poster-not-found errors.
+Fixed the references of said images so VITE should be able to still reference them at build

+# Prev Commit Changes

 - Loading msg for main and profile page implemented
   - This includes a change to the fetch in main page, where it confirms the fetch was valid, and retries if not